noamboy2006/dissolveAPI/README.md

-# dissolveDB
+# dissolveAPI
-Database and a REST API for things that will be never used
+a REST API for things that will be never used